10 ways AI can support learning and skills resilience (or not)Â

 Advisor and Research Fellow at IMD

-Konstantinos Trantopoulos is an Advisor and Fellow at IMD.
-He collaborates with senior executives across global markets to shape strategies and guide investments that drive growth and profitability.
-His current focus is on how companies can leverage AI to create and capture value.
-His insights have been featured in leading outlets such as Harvard Business Review, MIT Sloan Management Review, California Management Review, MIS Quarterly, Το Īήμα, and Forbes.
-Konstantinos is also the co-author of Twin Transformation, available on Amazon.
+Konstantinos Trantopoulos is an Advisor and Fellow at IMD, working with senior executives, boards, and investors globally on growth, value creation, and profitability.
+His work focuses on how organizations shape strategy and translate it into measurable value through people, leadership, processes, and emerging technologies including AI.
+His insights have appeared in Harvard Business Review, MIT Sloan Management Review, California Management Review, MIS Quarterly, Το ÎΎΟι, and Forbes.
+He is also the co-author of Twin Transformation, available on Amazon.

 Dalbert is a PhD candidate in the Strategy and Entrepreneurship department at London Business School.
 He has a Masters in Management from IESE Business School, a Master of Laws with a specialization in competition law from Erasmus University Rotterdam, and a Bachelor’s in Philosophy, Politics and Economics from the University of York.
 Before academia, Dalbert was involved in financial technology research at China’s central bank and in infrastructure project financing at Deloitte Financial Advisory.